siamakn/temp-nomad-onboarding-workshop/docs/Module4/M4_2_retrieve_data/M4_2_1_example_api_explained.md

 ```
 “Please note that the `pagination` section in the response also includes default values for parameters not explicitly set in our POST request, such as `order_by`, `order`, and `next_page_after_value`.
 In our [next example](M4_2_2_leveraging_pagination.md), we will explore how these parameters can be used to enhance control over API calls.

-The above example was just to showcase different components of a simple API call.
+The above example was just to showcase different components of a basic API call.
 However, our focus in this tutorial will be on using the Python `requests` library.
 This approach combines simplicity with powerful capabilities, making it ideal for both beginners and experienced users.
 In particular its built-in JSON decoding capabilities,  simplify working with JSON data.

 The same POST request can be written using the Python `requests` library.
 For this, open a programming environment of your choice (e.g., VSCode, Jupyter notebook, NOMAD NORTH, etc.) and paste the following piece of code and run: